SovereignCloudStack/website/_i18n/en/_posts/blog/thirdHackathon.md

 ### Food and beverage

-Between 17:00 and 18:00 we will have an extended break for a dinner.
+Between 17:00 and 18:00 we will have an extended break for dinner.
 We will ensure that vegan and vegetarian options are available.
 Should you have an allergy, please let us know in advance!

 ### Data protection and notices
 The security requirements of the location demand personal registration.